+WELD 1003 Technical Mathematics

+WELD 1024 Shielded Metal Arc Welding

 WELD 1204 Gas Metal Arc Welding (MIG)

 WELD 1404 Gas Tungsten Welding

-Welding electives (8 credit hours)

 Course Descriptions

 COURSE DESCRIPTIONS

 A frequency-of-course-offerings statement appears at the end of each course description.
 The information reflects the normal scheduling of the course.
 However, circumstances may from time to time dictate scheduling changes, and the university reserves the right to change course scheduling when circumstances dictate such changes.